header-banner-gabriella.jpg

 Gabriella (38), Gothenburg, Sweden

 'My partner (42) and I normally work in Bergen, Norway, but are currently staying in Gothenburg, where we are from.
 I am a biologist and defended my doctoral thesis on the day Norway went into lockdown.
 It was a bit chaotic and of course not what I had imagined–but I made it!
 We spent another two weeks in Norway after it closed down, but knowing that the situation in Sweden was more relaxed, we decided to move back there temporarily.
-We are very lucky for having that option.
+We are very lucky to have that option.

 Everything is still open in Sweden, so you can still go to cafes, which I do every now and then, but only at times when they’re less crowded.
 We do the same at the gym, since we are both climbers.

 Having a toddler at home has made this situation a bit more difficult, especially when it comes to working from home!
-In relation to food I would say that it just takes up a lot of time, when other than working and playing you also have to cook three times a day instead of only once.
-For us it wouldn’t matter to push back a meal, but I feel responsible for her and her routine, and that is of course a bit more stressful.
-She eats the same things as we do, but used to get her lunches at day-care, which often included meat.
+In relation to food, I would say that it just takes up a lot of time, when other than working and playing you also have to cook three times a day instead of only once.
+For us, it wouldn’t matter to push back a meal, but I feel responsible for her and her routine, and that is, of course, a bit more stressful.
+She eats the same things as we do but used to get her lunches at daycare, which often included meat.
 That means that I need to prepare some extra meat for her now, even though we don’t eat it.
 I want to make sure that her diet is diverse enough.
 The good thing about day-care in Norway is that sometimes they would give them sandwiches for lunch.
-In Sweden that would be a no-go.
+In Sweden, that would be a no-go.
 But seeing that a whole country was brought up like this, I don’t feel like a bad mom when I now do that too sometimes.'

 Most viewed